-More concretely, my research focuses on the historical role played by translation, nationalism and censorship in the development of national publishing industries and the literary canon, the relationship between copyright and literature in the global economy, and, more recently, on post-dictatorship graphic novels and films created by descendants of the victims.
+More concretely, my research focuses on the historical role played by translation, nationalism and censorship in the development of national publishing industries and the literary canon, and the relationship between copyright and literature in the global economy.

 Before coming to the U.S. I worked as editor-in-chief of a legal web portal and was a founding faculty member of the first online graduate degree in digital journalism to be offered in my home country, Spain.

 In this website you will find selected information about my education, research, and teaching experience.